Kong/docs.konghq.com/app/studio/1.0.x/download-install.md

 title: Download and Install Kong Studio
 toc: false
 ---
 Kong Studio is available to download for Kong Enterprise customers.
 You must have access to the Kong repository on Bintray to access the Kong Studio download files listed below.
-If you do not have access, contact your Kong account representative for more information about adding Kong Studio as part of your Kong Enterprise subscription.
+If you do not have access, contact Kong Support.

 ## Download Kong Studio